Amazon handing out pink slips as next round of layoffs kicks off

 All employees in the U.S. and Canada impacted by this most recent wave of job cuts will likely be notified Wednesday, according to messages shared with The Seattle Times by Amazon.
 A spokesperson for the company declined to disclose how many workers were laid off, or how the job cuts impacted Amazon’s Puget Sound headquarters.

-After weeks of hinting at a slow-down – including a corporate hiring freeze and kicking off an annual cost-cutting review – Amazon began layoffs in November.
-The first wave largely impacted employees in its Devices organization, which includes Amazon’s voice assistant Alexa, as well as Kindle, smart home products, Echo speakers, its health device Halo and its home robot Astro.
+After weeks of hinting at a slow-down — including a corporate hiring freeze and kicking off an annual cost-cutting review — Amazon began layoffs in November.
+The first wave largely impacted employees in the company’s Devices organization, which includes Amazon’s voice assistant Alexa, as well as Kindle, smart home products, Echo speakers, its health device Halo and its home robot Astro.

 Amazon also offered resignation packages to some workers in its human resources department.
 The company internally calls that team People Experience and Technology, or PXT.